rssteachingstats/ukcots/content/home.md

 ## Programme

-The programme of events, including all presentations is available in the document [programme.pdf](programme.pdf).
+The latest draft programme of events, including all presentations is available in the document [programme.pdf](programme.pdf).

 ## Conference mailing list